 Eating hangikjöt (smoked lamb) is an Icelandic Chrismas food custom.
 Served on Christmas day, you’ll often enjoy eating it with peas, potatoes, cabbage, and of course, a béchamel sauce.

 You can usually find smoked lamb at the butcher shop, but if you need a traditional béchamel sauce, we’ve got one here for you.

 Pozole or Posole is an irresistible soup that you’ll find in most Mexican homes on Christmas evening.
 This soup is usually made with chicken or pork and seasoned with peppers and garlic.
 You’ll often enjoy this dish with avocado and lime or cabbage on top too.
 Like many Mexican dishes, there is a huge variety in posole ingredients influenced by region and family traditions.

 Get the Recipe: Cooking Classy

 In Ghana, Christmas is celebrated from December 20th and into the first week of January.
 It’s a time for the family to be together and partake in many custom activities.
-One of the most important events is attending church on Christmas Eve, where dancing and drumming takes place.
+One of the most important events is attending church on Christmas Eve, where traditional dancing and drumming take place.